Codecademy/docs/content/kotlin/concepts/datetime/terms/asTimeZone/asTimeZone.md

 ---
 Title: '.asTimeZone()'
-Description: 'Produces a time zone with a constant offset corresponding to the specified UTC offset.'
+Description: 'Convert a UtcOffset object to a time zone with a fixed offset.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'